 Digital Object Identifier (DOI)

 Stratton, Terry D. and Elam, Carol L., "A Holistic Review of the Medical School Admission Process: Examining Correlates of Academic Underperformance" (2014).
 Behavioral Science Faculty Publications.
-Paper 10.
+10.